Leechikara/rl/README.md

 # torch_rl : A starting Reinforcement Learning PyTorch Library

-Torch_rl is a (small) RL library for PyTorch that can be used to:
+Torch_rl is a (small) Sequential Learning (and Reinforcement Learning) library for PyTorch that can be used to:
 * learn policies over openAI Gym environments
 * learn policies with DQN or Policy Gradient techniques (more to come)
 * Model complex environements (not only reward-based environment)

-torch_rl will certainly change a lot during the next weeks....
+Note that the library will evolve during the next months.

 ## Gerating Documentation